v1ggs/gulp-website-builder/gulp-wsb/build-modules/images/README.md

 ---

-> Configuration files (`config.js`) are commented for explanations, which should be enough for those familiar with Gulp and JavaScript.
+> Configuration files (`config.js`) are commented for explanations, which should be fine for most people familiar with Gulp and JavaScript.

 ## INSTALLATION

 ### Required node modules

-Required node modules: 'General Node Modules', sharp, gulp-svgmin.
+Required node modules: 'General Node Modules', gulp-svgmin.

 #### Install